SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 As you build new nodes/clusters you will create a "cluster-name-2", "cluster-name-3" and so on.
 You will then replace "master" with the IP address of the master node for each of you new clusters/nodes.

+Assuming you are using the SeqWare-Vagrant process to build your computational clusters, you can get the IP addresses of the master nodes under the --working-dir specified when you launched the node/cluster.
+Change directories to that directory and then to master.
+Then execute "vagrant ssh-config".
+That will show you the IP address of master.
+For example, if your working directory is "target-os-cluster-1":

+    $ cd target-os-cluster-1/master
+    $ vagrant ssh-config

+And the result looks like:

+    Host master
+      HostName 10.0.20.184
+      User ubuntu
+      Port 22
+      UserKnownHostsFile /dev/null
+      StrictHostKeyChecking no
+      PasswordAuthentication no
+      IdentityFile /home/ubuntu/.ssh/oicr-os-1.pem
+      IdentitiesOnly yes
+      LogLevel FATAL

+You can then use this information to fill in your cluster.json config for the decider.

 ## Running the Decider for Real Analysis